wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Life is like a music.
-Just go with the flow, enjoy the rhythm.
-Feel the beat."
+💬 Quote of the Day: "I would rather live and love where death is king than have eternal life where love is not."
 <!-- end quote -->